yuew620/aws-glueMetaStore-to-hiveSql/README.md

 ## Instructions

 Below are instructions for using each of the migration workflows described above.
+#### Migrate from AWS Glue to Hive through Amazon S3 Objects

+1. Create an AWS Glue ETL job similar to the one described in the Direct Migration instructions above.
+Since the destination is now an S3 bucket instead of a Hive metastore, no connections are required.
+In the job, add the following parameters:

+   - `--mode` set to `to-s3`, which means the migration is to S3.
+   - `--region` the AWS region for Glue Data Catalog, for example, `us-east-1`.
+     You can find a list of Glue supported regions here: http://docs.aws.amazon.com/general/latest/gr/rande.html#glue_region.
+     If not provided, `us-east-1` is used as default.
+   - `--database-names` set to a semi-colon(;) separated list of database names to export from Data Catalog.
+   - `--output-path` set to the S3 destination path.

+2. use the `transformToHiveSql.py`  script to transform s3 file to hive SQL

+3. run the hive sql in new hive environment.

+reference

+## Instructions

+Below are instructions for using each of the migration workflows described above.

 #### Migrate Directly from Hive to AWS Glue

 1. Set up AWS Glue as described in the following steps:
    - [Set up IAM permissions for AWS Glue](http://docs.aws.amazon.com/glue/latest/dg/getting-started-access.html).
    - [Set up VPC endpoints for Amazon S3](http://docs.aws.amazon.com/glue/latest/dg/vpc-endpoints-s3.html).
    - [Set up VPC to connect to JDBC Data Stores](http://docs.aws.amazon.com/glue/latest/dg/setup-vpc-for-glue-access.html).
      If the Hive metastore is in a local database in the EMR master instance, just configure the EMR VPC subnet and EMR master security group, similar to the RDS configuration.
    - [Set up DNS in your VPC](http://docs.aws.amazon.com/glue/latest/dg/set-up-vpc-dns.html).